-The Company's 1990 Incentive Plan (the "1990 Plan") has shares of common stock available for issuance to employees and directors.
-Provisions of the 1990 Plan include the granting of stock options.
-Generally, stock options vest over a five-year period at 10 percent, 15 percent, 20 percent, 25 percent, and 30 percent per year.
-Certain other stock options vest in full after eight years.
-As of September 30, 2005, there were 30,750 options outstanding under the 1990 Plan and no additional options were available for grant under such plan.
+The Company's 1990 Incentive Plan (the "1990 Plan") had shares of common stock available for issuance to employees and directors.
+Provisions of the 1990 Plan included the granting of stock options.
+Generally, stock options vested over a five-year period at 10 percent, 15 percent, 20 percent, 25 percent, and 30 percent per year.
+Certain other stock options vested in full after eight years.
+During the three months ended December 31, 2005, the 30,750 options outstanding under the 1990 Plan expired and were canceled.
+As of December 31, 2005, there were no options outstanding under the 1990 Plan and no additional options were available for grant under such plan.

 The Company also has a 1998 Stock Option Plan (the "1998 Plan").
 Provisions of the 1998 Plan include the granting of incentive and non-qualified stock options.
 Options may be granted to directors, officers, and key employees and may be granted upon such terms as the Board of Directors, in their sole discretion, determine.
-Of the options granted through December 1999, 1,066,000 will cliff vest after 9.75 years; however, such vesting was accelerated for 637,089 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2003.
-Of the options granted subsequent to December 1999 through June 2002, 1,248,250 will cliff vest after six years; however, such vesting was accelerated for 300,494 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2005.
-Of the options granted subsequent to June 2002, all vesting schedules are based on three or four-year vesting schedules, with either one-third or one-fourth vesting on the first anniversary and the remaining options vesting ratably over the remainder of the vesting term.
-Generally, directors and officers have three-year vesting schedules and all other employees have four-year vesting schedules.
+Through December 1999, 1,066,000 options were granted that would cliff vest after 9.8 years; however, such vesting was accelerated for 637,089 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2003.
+Subsequent to December 1999 through June 2002, 1,248,250 options were granted that would cliff vest after 6.0 years; however, such vesting was accelerated for 300,494 of these options upon meeting certain earnings per share goals through the fiscal year ended June 30, 2005.
+As of December 31, 2005, 53,600 and 228,685 of these options that cliff vest after 9.8 and 6.0 years, respectively, remain outstanding.

+Of the options granted subsequent to June 2002, all vesting schedules are based on 3 or 4-year vesting schedules, with either one-third or one-fourth vesting on the first anniversary and the remaining options vesting ratably over the remainder of the vesting term.
+Generally, directors and officers have 3-year vesting schedules and all other employees have 4-year vesting schedules.
 All options have contractual lives of ten years.
 Under the 1998 Plan, 2,500,000 shares were authorized for grant.
 The 1998 Plan expires June 10, 2008, or when all the shares available under the plan have been issued if this occurs earlier.
-As of September 30, 2005, there were 1,415,819 options outstanding under the 1998 Plan and 782,057 options available for grant in the future.
+As of December 31, 2005, there were 1,389,692 options outstanding under the 1998 Plan and 808,184 options available for grant in the future.